Napharcos/Gameloop-CODM-Keymap-Source/README.md

    ``` Path
    C:\Users\username\AppData\Roaming\AndroidTbox\
    ```
-- Paste the path to the second file managers address bar. - It is marked in the image.
+- Paste the path to the address bar of second file manager. - It is marked on the image.
-- Replace the `username` in the path with yours. - It is marked in the image.
+- Replace the `username` in the path with yours. - It is marked on the image.

 ![Image 9](GuideAssets/Image%209.jpg)